Bones6493/Programming_AT03_Version_Control_Project/README.md

 |**Eli**| Player Movement | Menu and Options | Camera Control (or dialogue system) |
 |**Matt**| Player Movement | Camera Control | Stats and Leveling |

+## Branching Naming Conventions
+While our team is collaborating in GitHub, we will be using the Naming Conventions listed below for our branches to make them easy to understand and follow for each of our team members.
+Here are the naming Conventions our team will be using for branches

+### Feature Branch
+Format: - 'feature/{feature-yourname}'<br>
+Example: - 'feature/Stats_and_Leveling-Matthew'<br>
+### Bugfix Branches
+Format: - 'bugfix/{Bug-description}'<br>
+Example: - 'bugfix/fix-respawn-error'<br>
+### Release Branches
+Format: - 'release/{Version-Number}'<br>
+Example: - 'release/v1.4'<br>

+## Commit names
+Every GitHub commit should include one of the following words to better explain the changes made:
+- 'modification': explain why lines of code were added or removed in scripts.
+- 'fix': to describe what bug you fixed.
+- 'file change': to notify that files were added or removed.
+- 'reflector': optimized code to make it run the game smoother.
+- 'ui': to describe Added or modified UI elements.

 ### Camera Controls
 The camera is to follow the player and adjust smoothly as the player moves.
 The player can move the angle and zoom of the camera, based on a clamped amount.